Watchdog extends investigation into PwC’s audits of defence firm Babcock

 The Financial Reporting Council (FRC) had already started a probe into audits which took place between March 2017 and March 2018 but said it will now investigate the accounts for the 2019 and 2020 financial years.

-It said the decision to broaden the investigation was made by the FRC's conduct committee last month.
+It said the decision to broaden the investigation was made the FRC’s conduct committee last month.

 The move comes after Babcock announced a review into contract profitability and its balance sheet last year.